20 Best Things to Do in Grand Teton National Park

 Distance: 5.0 - 5.9 miles / 8.1 - 9.5 km

-That being said, the reason why the distance above can vary is because it depends on which trailhead you begin, which I go more into detail about in my separate article.
+As for the hike to the Phelps Lake cliff-jumping rock, the distance can vary quite a bit because it depends entirely on which trailhead you choose to begin, which I dive into more detail about in my separate article linked below.

 Read My Separate Post: Phelps Lake Jumping Rock Trail